 Cannabinoids like CBD are in an odd place right now; on the brink of widespread acceptance but lacking sufficient clinical proof.
 Their popularity is growing at a tremendous rate.
 The literature regarding their effects in the body is starting to increase and more, albeit small studies, are being conducted in humans suggesting, as previously thought, that CBD does possess a number of potentially exciting therapeutic qualities, but we are still very much in the dark in a number of areas.
-As the popularity and awareness of CBD continues to increase, many turns to CBD products when they are ill often for perceived anti-inflammatory, anti-anxiety or analgesic benefits.

 Yet, as with all new areas of science, there is much we still don’t know about how CBD interacts with human physiology, and more importantly, how CBD interacts with other compounds commonly used to treat illness.

 In medicine, the term ‘contraindication’ means a condition or factor that serves as a reason to withhold a certain medical treatment due to the harm that it would cause the patient.
 Contraindication is the opposite of indication, which is a reason to use a certain treatment.
 The more specific term ‘relative contraindications’ refers to a situation in which two treatments (usually two pharmaceutical drugs) should NOT be used at the same time due to drug interactions that can alter the expected physiological outcomes.

 Recently the FSA announced strict and welcomed guidelines on CBD products which includes having a specific medical warning that CBD products should not be used by anyone on existing medications and there is good scientific reason for this – this is a prime example of relative contraindications.